 A

-Acid coagulates tissue proteins (coagulative necrosis), so ischemia that occludes blood vessels is relatively less likely to occur, and conjunctival hyperemia tends to be preserved.
-In contrast, alkali saponifies and liquefies cell membrane lipids, causing widespread destruction of tissues including blood vessels, resulting in white edema lacking hyperemia due to ischemia.
-However, strong acids can also cause extensive tissue necrosis and ischemia.
+Acid coagulates tissue proteins (coagulation necrosis), so ischemia that occludes blood vessels is relatively less likely to occur, and conjunctival hyperemia tends to be preserved.
+In contrast, alkali saponifies and liquefies cell membrane lipids, causing extensive destruction of tissues including blood vessels, leading to white edema lacking hyperemia due to ischemia.
+However, strong acids can cause extensive tissue necrosis and may also result in ischemia.

-Type of agent: Strong acids such as hydrofluoric acid and sulfuric acid are more likely to cause severe injury.
+Type of agent: Strong acids such as hydrofluoric acid and sulfuric acid tend to cause severe injury

-Area of exposure: Widespread exposure tends to cause more severe injury.
+Area of exposure: Widespread exposure tends to cause severe injury

-Hydrofluoric acid has particularly high penetrance and causes extensive destruction of the cornea, sclera, and anterior segment.
-Caution is needed for exposure in industrial settings (glass etching, semiconductor manufacturing).
+Hydrofluoric acid has particularly high penetrability and causes extensive destruction of the cornea, sclera, and anterior segment.
+Caution is needed for occupational exposure (glass etching, semiconductor manufacturing).

-Occupational exposure (factories, chemical research facilities) is most common, but it also occurs in household accidents (toilet bowl cleaners containing hydrochloric acid, battery acid).
+Occupational exposure (factories, chemical research facilities) is most common, but it also occurs in household accidents (toilet bowl hydrochloric acid cleaners, battery acid).

-Immediately after injury, measure the pH of tears using pH test paper.
+Immediately after injury, measure the pH of tears with pH test paper.
 In acid burns, the pH is low (acidic).
-Perform irrigation immediately until neutral (pH 7–7.2).
+Perform irrigation until the pH becomes neutral (pH 7–7.2).

-In acid burns, the pH tends to normalize quickly after irrigation (faster than alkali burns).
+In acid burns, the pH tends to normalize quickly after irrigation (faster normalization compared to alkali).
 However, residual acid in the tissue may be released, so it is important to recheck the pH 20 minutes after irrigation.

-The Kinoshita classification evaluates severity based on the remaining extent of the palisades of Vogt (POV), where limbal epithelial stem cells reside, and is useful for prognosis.
+The Kinoshita classification evaluates severity based on the extent of remaining POV (palisades of Vogt), the site of limbal epithelial stem cells, and is useful for prognosis.

-Limbal conjunctival necrosis over half the circumference, total corneal epithelial defect, complete loss of POV
+Limbus conjunctival necrosis over half circumference, total corneal epithelial defect, complete POV loss

 Poor

 The Roper-Hall classification is a 4-grade system based on the degree of corneal opacity and the extent of limbal ischemia.
-The Dua classification further subdivides Roper-Hall Grade IV into three stages according to the proportion of limbal and conjunctival involvement, allowing more precise prognostic assessment 1).
+The Dua classification further subdivides Roper-Hall Grade IV into three stages according to the proportion of limbal and conjunctival involvement, enabling more precise prognosis assessment 1).

 Detailed history of injury (type of substance, pH confirmation)